 Here, we have declared ShtName and ShtSearch as variables.
 ShtName denotes the sheet name and ShtSearch searches the sheet name.
 We have used the On Error Resume Next statement to run the next statements instantly after the statement that generated the error and the On Error GoTo 0 statement to disable any enabled error.

-- Finally, another message box will display the search result like the picture below.
+• Finally, another message box will display the search results like the picture below.

-Read More: How to List Sheet Name in Excel (5 Methods + VBA)
+Read More: How to Select Sheet by Variable Name with VBA in Excel

 2. Search Sheet Name and Select it with VBA in Excel